Calcium Acetate (KAL-see-um AS-e-tate)

 Warnings While Using This Medicine

 - If you have mild hypercalcemia, you may lose your appetite and have nausea, vomiting, or constipation.
 If the problem is severe, you may feel confused or extremely excited.
-Call your doctor right away if you think you might have severe hypercalcemia.
+Stop using this medicine and call your doctor right away if you think you might have severe hypercalcemia.

 - Sometimes, you might have too much calcium in your blood and not have any warning signs.
 You may need to have blood tests on a regular schedule while you are being treated with this medicine to check the amount of calcium and phosphorus in your blood.
 Keep all appointments your doctor makes for you.